clusterpedia-io/website/content/en/docs/concepts/collection-resource.md

 In order to query multiple types of resources at once, Clusterpedia provides a new resource: `Collection Resource`.

-`Collection Resource` is composed of different resource types that can be retrieved and paginated uniformly.
+`Collection Resource` is composed of different types of resources, and these resources can be retrieved and paged in a uniform way through the `Collection Resource`.

 **What Collection Resources are supported by the Clusterpedia depends on the `Storage Layer`.** For example, the `Default Storage Layer` temporarily only supports the `workloads`, which is used to represent workloads.
 ```bash